 Log Data Management

 As mentioned above, log data management is a core component of any enterprise-scale SIEM system.
-A SIEM system needs to pool log data from a variety of different sources, each with their own way of categorizing and recording data.
+A SIEM system needs to pool log info from a variety of different data sources, each with their own way of categorizing and recording data.
 When looking for a SIEM system, you want one that has the ability to normalize data effectively (you might need a third-party program if your SIEM system isn’t managing disparate log data well).

 Once the data is normalized, it is then quantified and compared against previously recorded data.
 The SIEM system can then recognize patterns of malicious behavior and raise notifications to alert the user to take action.
 This data can then be searched by an analyst who can define new criteria for future alerts.
 This helps to develop the system’s defenses against new threats.

 In terms of convenience and regulatory requirements, having a SIEM with extensive compliance reporting features is very important.
 In general, most SIEM systems have some kind of onboard report generating system that will help you to conform to your compliance requirements.

 The source of requirements of the standards that you need to conform to will be a major influence on which SIEM system you install.
 If your security standards are dictated by customer contracts, you don’t have much leeway on which SIEM system you choose — if it doesn’t support the required standard, then it won’t be any you’re used to.
 You may be required to demonstrate compliance to PCI DSS, FISMA, FERPA, HIPAA, SOX, ISO, NCUA, GLBA, NERC CIP, GPG13, DISA STIG or one of many other industry standards.

 If a breach or attack occurs, you can generate a report that details how it happened extensively.
 You can then use this data to refine internal processes and make adjustments to your network infrastructure to make sure it doesn’t happen again.
 This uses SIEM technology keeps your network infrastructure evolving to address new threats.